CYBER WEEK -70%

 Coding Strategies in Pine Script

 Creating these strategies in Pine Script is straightforward.
+Pine Script allows you to monitor and manage the current position size in your trading strategy using variables like strategy.position_size, which helps you determine if a trade is active and manage open positions effectively.
 Below are examples demonstrating how to implement MACD and RSI strategies for automated execution.

 MACD Strategy Example